Overview

 | Low-detail or continuous linear areas (Side yards, open lawns) | ~ 15 ft spacing |

-Additional Considerations
+Additional Capture Considerations

-Capturing in Snowy or Cold Conditions
+Capturing in snowy or cold conditions:

-Site Plans are schematic diagrams intended for marketing purposes only.
+Accuracy disclaimer: Site Plans are schematic diagrams intended for marketing purposes only.
 There are no guaranteed accuracy levels, and they should not be relied upon for legal or construction-grade measurements.

 Capture Example

-Important Notes
+Important Notes Before Ordering

 Frequently Asked Questions